marckean/marcseparation/_docs/alex_parenting.md

 If my understanding of the situation is correct from what Charlie has told me, then I am really concerned at Charlie’s wellbeing and development.
 Your comments would be appreciated and hopefully you can ease my mind.

-The comment from my son Charlie below:
+The comment from my son Charlie below when asked from the report writer:

 ![](../blobs/apexparenting/report_charlie_park.jpg)